Akudoluifunanyapeace/SwiftDrop-Analysis/README.md

 -	 Data reporting

 ## DATA TRANSFORMATION/ CLEANING
-I cleaned and transformed the messy data n Microsoft EXCEL
+I cleaned and transformed the messy data in Microsoft EXCEL

 ## EXPLORATORY DATA ANALYSIS
 EDA involved exploring the operational dynamics of Swift Drop Express delivery services to answer key questions such as